tariqsaidofficial/nfcManager/android/README.md

 - ✅ **Initial Permission Model**: Comprehensive runtime permission requests and Manifest declarations for all core features and the background service.

 ### Phase 2: Advanced NFC Features & Polish (Current Focus)
-- 🟡 **Real NFC APIs & Tag Interaction**: Implement foreground NFC tag scanning, detailed parsing of tag data (NDEF messages, records), and logging of scanned tag events.
-This is the primary focus for the next development cycle.
+- ✅ **Privacy-Focused NFC Tag Event Logging**: Implemented foreground NFC tag detection.
+The system logs the event of a tag scan (including timestamp, a generic tag identifier, and the type of NFC action detected, e.g., 'TAG_DISCOVERED') without attempting to parse or store detailed tag content (like NDEF messages or specific payment card data).
+This approach prioritizes user privacy by only recording that an NFC interaction occurred, not the sensitive details of the interaction, which is especially important for payment cards and other sensitive contactless uses.
-- 🟡 **Activity Logging Enhancements**: Improve the activity log with more detailed event information, filtering capabilities (by event type, date), and potentially export options.
+- ✅ **Activity Logging Enhancements**: Significantly improved the activity log.
+Implemented robust filtering capabilities, allowing users to filter events by event type and predefined date ranges (Today, Last 7 Days, Last 30 Days, All Time).
+Added functionality to export the currently filtered activity log to a CSV file, providing users with a way to save and analyze their data externally.
 - 🔄 **Advanced Settings & Customization**: Introduce options for customizable notification sounds, more granular monitoring intervals, and other user preferences.
 - 🔄 **Accessibility Review & Enhancements**: Conduct a full accessibility audit (TalkBack, switch access, font scaling) and implement necessary improvements.
 - 🟡 **UI Testing**: Develop comprehensive UI tests for all screens and critical user flows using Jetpack Compose testing libraries.